 If you know someone who might be interested, please do forward them these details.
 All are welcome, from inside and outside CMU!

-If you can’t make it, but would like more information, or to be involved in future projects, please do sign up for the Imaginaries Lab newsletter here and we’ll send a link to the exhibition catalog with more details of the projects.
+If you can’t make it, but would like more information, or to be involved in future projects, please do sign up for the Imaginaries Lab newsletter here and or have a look at the exhibition catalog with more details of the projects.

 *Featuring work from Megan Urban, Lea Albaugh, Julia Petrich, Tammar Zea-Wolfson, Elena Deng, Judy Chun, Antonio Song, Sharon Lee, Coco Allred, Joyce Wang, Yixiao Fu, Yingli Sieh, Chris Costes, Ema Karavdic, Cathryn Ploehn, Shawn Koid, David Lin, Rachel Kim, Matt Prindible, and Matt Geiger.